tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

          "Fill" Tool

-                 The 'Fill' tool 'flood-fills' a contiguous area of your drawing with a solid color of your choice.
+                 The 'Fill' tool 'flood-fills' a contiguous area of your drawing with a color of your choice.
+Three fill options are
+                 offered:
+                    * Solid — click once to fill an area with a solid color.
+                    * Linear — click and then drag to fill the area with color that fades away (a gradient) towards where you drag the mouse.
+                    * Radial — click once to fill an area with a color that fades away (a gradient) radially, centered on where you clicked.

                  Note: Prior to Tux Paint 0.9.24, this was a Magic tool (see below).
+Note: Prior to Tux Paint 0.9.26, this tool only offered the 'Solid' method of filling.

      ----------------------------------------------------------------------